gunharth/britannicus-stone/content/collections/pages/contact.md

     enabled: true
     orientation: leftright
     right_copy: |-
-      A member of the team will be happy to answer any questions you may have regarding the range of beautiful stones on display.

-      Sales
+      For further information about our range of stones please don't hesitate to get in touch.

       Please contact Simon:
       07802 500 625